MicrosoftDocs/windows-uwp.ko-kr/windows-apps-src/security/microsoft-passport-login-auth-service.md

     }
     ```

--   이제 InitalizeSampleUserAccounts 메서드가 있으므로 LoadAccountListAsync 메서드에서 메서드 호출의 주석 처리를 제거합니다.
+-   Now that the InitalizeSampleUserAccounts method exists uncomment the method call in the LoadAccountListAsync method.

     ```cs
     private async void LoadAccountListAsync()